-Twinnage was started to bring justice to the developing world, putting the SVP’s founder’s words into action: “Justice is a fixed star which human societies try to follow from their uncertain orbits.
+Twinnage was initiated to bring justice to the developing world, putting the SVP’s founder’s words into action: “Justice is a fixed star which human societies try to follow from their uncertain orbits.
 It can be seen from different points of view, but Justice itself remains unchanged.”
-Blessed Frederic Ozanam - the Society’s Founder.
+Blessed Frederic Ozanam.

 What is Twinnage?

 Twinnage is the mechanism through which SVP groups in developed countries provide support to SVP groups in developing countries.
 Twinnage involves mutual prayer support, correspondence and regular financial support.
 SVP groups in England and Wales can currently twin with SVP groups in India, Sudan, South Sudan, Grenada, Guyana and Romania.

 As SVP groups are, by their nature made up of local members of the community, in developing countries this can mean that local groups do not have access to significant funding.
 Twinnage ensures that vital funding reaches even the poorest communities in countries where the SVP exists.